Meal Prep

 | Sauces | Vinaigrettes, marinades, curry sauces, pesto | Cream-based sauces (can separate) |

-| Soups/stews | Almost all (often better the next day) | — |
+| Soups/stews | Almost all (often better the next day) | β |

 | Baked goods | Muffins, energy balls, breakfast burritos | Crispy items (lose texture) |

 Foods that get better with time: Soups, braises, marinated proteins, and bean dishes often taste better after a day or two as flavors meld.
+I've noticed pulled pork hits its peak on day two, once the spice rub fully penetrates the meat.

 Foods to prep separately: Keep wet and dry components apart.
 Store grains, proteins, and sauces in separate containers and assemble at meal time.
 This prevents soggy meals.